Alexiiius/AWS-Tomcat10/README.md

 ## Files

-- `main.yml`: This is the CloudFormation template that defines the resources for the stack.
+- `tomcat.yml`: This is the CloudFormation template that defines the resources for the stack.
 It creates an EC2 instance and a security group.
+It also installs and configures Tomcat, along with its dependencies such as Java.
+In addition, it compiles a small test application and deploys it on Tomcat for execution.

 - `deployStack.sh`: This script deploys the CloudFormation stack using the AWS CLI.
 It assumes that the AWS CLI is installed and configured, and that the stack name is 'Tomcat10'.